emsterdam1/anRNAlab-Protocols/Northern-Blotting/ES-End-Labeling-Oligos[IP].md

 **3.** Incubate tube in the -70°C fridge for 20 minutes.

-**4.** Centrifuge at 16000g at 4°C for 20 minutes, and remove supernatant.
+**4.** Centrifuge at max speed at 4°C for 20 minutes, and remove supernatant.

 **5.** Wash with 1 mL of 4°C 80% EtOH, then vortex.
 Transfer to a new tube (?)